A-Coom/coomer.party-scraper/README.md

 Wrapper scripts for specific platforms are available in `bin/`.
 If you do not see a wrapper script for your platform of choice, please use the platform agnostic approach described above.
 Wrapper scripts are accepted via pull requests.

 # Requirements
-In its current state, this scraper requires: requests and bs4.
+In its current state, this scraper requires: requests.

 You can install these requirements by using: